I. Software Systems and Methodology – 40%

 3. Discrete probability, recurrence relations, and number theory

 I have organized the information using the topics listed on the insert dated July 2003 that comes with the test registration booklet.
+The website lists slightly different topics.
 I refer to the practice test and its instructions on multiple occasions.
 I highly encourage you to have a copy of the practice test available.